-The chair of the board of trustees will have their DBS check countersigned by the secretary of state.
+The chair of the board will have their DBS check countersigned by the secretary of state.

-All trustees, proprietors and local governors will also have the following checks:
+All proprietors, trustees, local governors and members will also have the following checks:

-- Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK
+- A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008). - > Identity - > Right to work in the UK - > Other checks deemed necessary if they have lived or worked outside the UK